Smarties98/MethPy/README.md

 ![check1](check1.png)

 The "Gene name" should be selected from the dropdown menu while the "Path of the sequence" could be written or picked using the system’s file browser.
-The button "Enter" would start the module.
+The button "Enter" would start the checking.

+First step is to identify the beginning of the sequence compared to the reference, `check.py` asks for confirmation of the start through a popup window.

 ![check2](check2.png)

+The bisulfite assay converts the non-methylated cytosines in uraciles, they are converted in thymines through amplification.
+Every other differences between sequence and reference are treated as errors.

 ![check3](check3.png)

 #### :card_file_box: Table